 - a.
 "Application Fee" means the fee assessed when a filer performs various functions using any EFSP. - b.
 "Attached Document" means a document prepared outside of an EFSP and then filed with a court through an EFSP. - c.
-"Clerk" means the Clerk of the Superior Court and designated staff thereof. - d.
+"Clerk" means the Clerk of the Superior and designated staff thereof. - d.
 "Court" means the Superior Court of Arizona. - e.
+"Civil Case" means a case filed in the superior court involving disputes between individuals or businesses.
+Exclusions from civil case e-filing are described in Section 2, Exclusions, of this order. - f.
 "Document" means any pleading, motion, exhibit (other than a courtroom exhibit), declaration, affidavit, memorandum, paper, order, notice and any other filing submitted by a filer or by the court.

-- f.
-"Electronic Document Management System" ("EDMS") means a collection of computer software application programs and hardware devices that provide a means of storing, organizing, and controlling the creation, management, and retrieval of electronic documents through their life cycle. - g.
-"Electronic Filing Service Provider" ("EFSP") means a private or public entity authorized by the Administrative Director of the Administrative Office of the Courts ("Administrative Director") to provide e-filing services. - h.
-"Judicial Officer" means any person who is authorized to perform judicial functions within the court. - i.
-"Electronic Service" means the method of formally notifying opposing parties using a computerized web-based method such as email or an EFSP rather than by paper. - j.
-"Filer" means the individual who electronically submits case documents and information to the superior court. - k.
-"Subsequent Submission" means any filing into a case that has previously been initiated in the court, either electronically or in paper.
+- g.
+"Electronic Document Management System" ("EDMS") means a collection of computer software application programs and hardware devices that provide a means of storing, organizing and controlling the creation, management, and retrieval of electronic documents through their life cycle. - h.
+"Electronic Filing Service Provider" ("EFSP") means a private or public entity authorized by the Administrative Director of the Administrative Office of the Courts (Administrative Director) to provide e-filing services. - i.
+"Judicial Officer" means any person who is authorized to perform judicial functions within the court. - j.
+"Electronic Service" means the method of formally notifying opposing parties using a computerized web-based method such as email or an EFSP rather than by paper. - k.
+"Filer" means the individual who electronically submits case documents and information to the superior court. - 1.
+"Subsequent Submission" means any filing into a case that has previously been initiated in the court, either electronically or in paper. - m.
+"Statewide E-Filing Portal" means a system that facilitates the exchange of case information between an EFSP and a court's case management system.